Postdoc position in neurogenetics with emphasis on quantitative bio-imaging.

 - Design and implementation of bio-image analysis workflows including data management, image analysis, and data mining.

-- Highly motivated.
+- Highly motivated and driven.

 - Able to conduct independent research with a proactive attitude.